pythoninthegrass/gopapi/README.md

 # mydomain2.com
 ```

-### Check wether a domain is available to purchase or not
+### Check whether a domain is available to purchase or not
 ```bash
 gopappy domain acme.com check
 # or with alias